istefanis/controllio/README.md

 - Utilities: integrator / step, exponential decay, sine, phase delay
 - Controllers: PI, PD, PID

+## User Guide

+A User Guide is included in the web app, and can be launched from the main menu

 ## Try it out

 ### Online